uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 He argued that the education being provided in the new federal schools was “hopelessly inadequate.
 The reasons for this failure are clear: the aims of education set forth by the Department are thoroughly confused, the curriculum is inappropriate, and many current practices of the system are not only ill-conceived but actually harmful.”[^224]
 Although 60% of the students at the Inuvik school were in the first three grades, few teachers had any background in primary education, and “almost none has any special training in native education, and will receive none from the Department.”[^225]
-The schools were producing individuals who “lack<!--x-->
-not only the skills required for most permanent wage employment but also those necessary for the traditional economy.”[^226]
+The schools were producing individuals who “lack <!-- page 084 -->not only the skills required for most permanent wage employment but also those necessary for the traditional economy.”[^226]

 The decision to leave curriculum to provincial education departments meant that Aboriginal students were subjected to an education that demeaned their history, ignored their current situation, and did not even recognize them or their families as citizens.
 This was one of the reasons for the growing Aboriginal hostility to the Indian Affairs integration policy.